 After we left the handsome avenue of plane trees the streets looked dreary, and on the other side of the long bridge over the river they got even drearier, until a welcoming light shone out – it was the restaurant, a beacon of cheer in the gloom.

 Inside it was bright, warm and well-attended.
 The menus were on blackboards around the walls and we both chose steak, which came with potatoes and a mound of salad.

-Being a superior sort of place, it only offered wine in bottles, so we had a bottle of Château de Luc, in memory of our happy visits to this village.
+Being a superior sort of place, it only offered wine in bottles, so we had a bottle of Château de Luc, in memory of our happy visits to this village in the Cevennes.